April 13, 2026

 Open rate: 22%.
 Reply rate: 0.8%.

-Meanwhile, the email list rotates.
+Translation: 500 emails = 4 replies = 1 possible meeting.
+Meanwhile, the list rotates.
 People change jobs.
-Some emails bounce.
+Emails bounce.
 Spam filters catch you.
 Your "perfect list" is a rotating pile of dead leads.

-What Changed (Intent Beats ICP in 2026)
+Intent Beats ICP in 2026

-A CFO at a $50M company matches your ICP year-round.
-But she only wants to buy your product maybe 30 days out of every 365.
-The other 335 days?
+Here's the thing about an ICP match: a CFO at a $50M company matches your ICP 365 days a year.
+But she only wants to buy your product for maybe 30 of those days.
+The other 335?
 You're noise.

 Cold email assumes a static buyer.

-The Shift (Signal-Based Selling)
+Signal-Based Selling: The Shift

 • 500 emails per week to cold ICP-matched prospects